connectedway/of_manifests/README.md

 By default, the openfile distribution from the Connected Way git repo will build Openfiles SMB support for a qemuarm64 machine.
-If you wish either non-smb support or to build for a different target, you will have to modify the `poky/build/conf/local.conf` and make the OPTIONAL following changes:
+If you wish to build for a different target, you will have to modify the `poky/build/conf/local.conf` and make the OPTIONAL following change:

 1. Select the correct target MACHINE.
 We use qemuarm64:
 ```
 MACHINE ?= "qemuarm64"
 ```

-2. Either uncomment or comment out the OF_TYPE variable for smb or non-smb support respectively

 # Building A Poky Distribution With OpenFiles